zml2008/metalsmith-layouts/README.md

 * [pattern](#pattern): optional.
 Only files that match this pattern will be processed.
 Accepts a string or an array of strings.
 The default is `**`.
 * [engineOptions](#engineoptions): optional.
 Use this to pass options to the jstransformer that's rendering your layouts.
 The default is `{}`.
 * [suppressNoFilesError](#suppressnofileserror): optional.
 An error won’t be thrown if no files are present for processing.
+* [defaultExtension](#defaultextension): optional.
+The default extension to use for layouts when none is given.

 ### `default`